rlesouef/alpine-makepasswd/README.md

-# Generate and encrypt passwords
+# Generates (pseudo-)random passwords of a desired length

 Generates true random passwords using /dev/urandom, with the emphasis on security over pronounceability.
 It can also encrypt plaintext passwords given in a temporary file.